 We encourage property owners to plant Power Friendly trees near power lines.
 These are low growing, so your property won’t be the cause of power outages for you and your neighbors, and will still be attractive.
 For information on Power Friendly trees, call us at 541-484-1151.

 Select the Right Tree

-When planting near power lines, choose trees that will grow no higher than 25 feet at maturity You’ll find a suggested list at the bottom of this page.
+When planting near power lines, choose trees that will grow no higher than 25 feet at maturity.
 Power-friendly trees give you options for spring and fall color, tree shape and size, and fruit.